 - If you are 28 as of September 1, we will protect 75% of your calculated parental contribution and use only 25% of that contribution when determining your eligibility for our need-based scholarship assistance.

 - If you are 29 as of September 1, no parental resources are considered when determining your eligibility for our need-based scholarship assistance.
 Therefore, you need not submit any parental financial information to CSS Profile and can enter $0 into application in order to complete.

-Loans available to law students come primarily from three governmental programs: Federal Direct Unsubsidized Stafford Loans, and Federal Direct Graduate Plus Loans.
+Loans available to law students come primarily from two governmental programs: Federal Direct Unsubsidized Stafford Loans, and Federal Direct Graduate Plus Loans.
 All graduate and professional students are independent for purposes of determining federal loan eligibility.

 Additional financial aid information is provided in the School’s Financial Aid Handbook.